AI Subtitle Generator for Video | Free Online Subtitle Tool

 ✓ Review key details: Double-check names, technical terms, and brand phrases.

-✓ Choose readable styles: Use clean fonts and good contrast for long videos.
+✓ Choose readable styles: Use clean fonts and good contrast for longer videos.
 Use larger text for short-form platforms like TikTok or Reels.

 ✓ Export correctly: Use SRT or VTT for platforms that support caption files.
 Use burned-in subtitles for apps that do not.